-When you are applying for a new Professional Painting position, there are tens to hundreds of other professional painters looking for a new position at the same time that you are.
+When you are applying for a new Commercial Painting position, there are tens to hundreds of other commercial painters looking for a new position at the same time that you are.
 To make sure you stand out from your competition, it is important to check out examples of other Professional Painter’s resumes, and then craft yours to make sure it is both informative and intriguing.

 Whether you are starting from scratch with a new resume, rebuilding your resume after obtaining a new position, or polishing up a relatively current document, reviewing resume examples is the perfect place to begin.

-These professional painter resume samples are made with Resume.io (for $2,95).
+These commercial painter resume samples are made with Resume.io (for $2,95).

 You can download these samples for free at the bottom of this page as an image.

-What to Highlight in Your Professional Painter Resume
+What to Highlight in Your Commercial Painter Resume

-No matter how long you have been in your career, there are three key things potential clients and employers will want to see before hiring you to be their Professional Painter.
+No matter how long you have been in your career, there are three key things potential clients and employers will want to see before hiring you to be their Commercial Painter.

 #1: Years of Experience- The first thing employers are looking for is your years of experience, in addition to the type of painting you have done.
 The two main categories are commercial and residential, but there are a number of subcategories within those areas as well.
 Within commercial painting, you could have worked on retail locations, schools, office buildings, or hotels.
 Within residential, you could have worked on newly built homes or historical residences.
 Make sure to include this information in both the summary at the top of your resume and under each position description in your employment history.